Confident, Calibrated, or Complicit: Safety Alignment and Ideological Bias in LLM Hate Speech Detection: Methodology

 \subsubsection{Target Group Analysis}

 To investigate potential fairness issues and biases, we analysed model performance across different targeted communities.
 Target groups (e.g., `white people', `immigrants', `minorities', `muslims', `jews') were extracted and standardised from the dataset's annotations.
-For this analysis, we included only groups with at least 100 mentions in the hate-labelled posts to ensure statistical robustness.
+For this analysis, we operated on rows with non-null \texttt{target\_groups} annotations and treated a row as contributing to a target group when that group appeared in its cleaned target list; rows that cleaned to an empty target list contributed to no group.
+This annotated subset is overwhelmingly but not exclusively implicit hate: it contains 19{,}320 \texttt{implicit\_hate}, 380 \texttt{explicit\_hate}, and 100 \texttt{not\_hate} response-level instances aggregated across the five models and four personas.

-We calculated the detection rate (recall) for each target group to identify whether hate speech directed at certain communities was detected more or less reliably.
-The detection rate was computed as: $D_g = \frac{C_g}{T_g} \times 100\%$, where $D_g$ = Detection Rate for a specific group ($g$); $C_g$ = Posts correctly classified as `hate' for group $g$; $T_g$ = Total hate posts targeting group $g$.
+For each target group, we report strict accuracy and refusal rate over the aggregated response-level instances from all five models and four personas.
+To avoid unstable estimates from sparse cells, we report the top 20 target groups by cleaned-target mention frequency and restrict the table to groups with at least 100 aggregated response-level instances.

-This analysis was performed for each model-persona combination to uncover any interactions between ideological framing and the detection of hate speech against specific groups.
+This analysis was performed over the combined response table to characterise model behaviour across targeted groups under the full model-persona evaluation design.